10 of the best dog sledding tours in Tromsø

 Like everything in Norway, husky-sledding trips in Tromsø are not cheap.
 A four-hour trip with an experienced guide and the chance to drive the huskies yourself starts from around $200.

-For more on other dog sledding destinations in Norway, see our guide to Dog sledding in Norway.
+For more on other dog sledding destinations in Norway, which have roughly the same prices as tours in Tromsø, see our main guide to dog sledding in Norway.

 Is dog sledding worth it?